npersson001/creature-keeper/README.md

 ### Security
 * Basic auth added for local, to support production secrets vaults need to be created
 * User never able to choose id for db primary key
+* Data encrypted at rest and while in system

 ### Resilience
 * Logback using SLF4J logging